UTexas

 The practice of engineering has a profound effect on public health, safety, and welfare.
 Therefore, the commitment to the public good through the licensing or registration provisions available in all states and many foreign countries is an important step in the professional development of an engineer.
 Becoming licensed in Texas as a professional engineer requires graduation from an approved curriculum in engineering, passage of the examination requirements, and a specific record of an additional four years or more of active practice in engineering work indicating that the applicant is competent to be placed in responsible charge of such work.
 Additional requirements include good character and reputation.

 Engineering students are encouraged to take the Fundamentals of Engineering examination during their last long-session semester and to seek certification as an “engineer in training.”
+The Cockrell School offers the FE Exam Prep: Fundamentals in Engineering course to prepare for the FE exam.

 For additional information, contact the Texas Board of Professional Engineers or the equivalent agency in another state.